jmlivingston/react-components-library/README.md

 ## Styling

-This project allows CSS, SASS, CSS Modules, and SASS Modules.
+This project allows CSS and SASS.
 If you are importing from node_modules, you will need to prefix with a tilde `~`.
 SASS Example:

 ```
 @import '~bootstrap/scss/_variables.scss'